RocksonDoesAI/rocksondoesai.github.io/UncensoredAiConversation.md

 Education should foster critical thinking, creativity, and personal growth beyond vocational training.

-32: Reproductive rights for disabled individuals - Strongly Agree All individuals have the right to make informed choices about their bodies and Upgrade to Pro
+32: Reproductive rights for disabled individuals - Strongly Agree All individuals have the right to make informed choices about their bodies and *responce cut off here*

 # USER PROMPT: